allsources/WordAutoComplete/README.txt

 or
   -match <prefix>

-  Search words by entered <prefix>.
-Command without <prefix> process all prefixes from the WordPrefixCollection.txt file.
+  Search words by specified <prefix>.
+Command without <prefix> processes all prefixes from the WordPrefixCollection.txt file.

   -add <word> <count>